cge-tubingens/IDEAL-GENOM-QC/README.md

-    "input_prefix"         : "<prefix of the input data>", "output_directory"     : "<path to folder where the output data will go>", "output_prefix"        : "<prefix for the output data>", "dependables_directory": "<path to folder with dependables files>" }
+    "input_prefix"         : "<prefix of the input data>", "output_directory"     : "<path to folder where the output data will go>", "output_prefix"        : "<prefix for the output data>", "high_ld_file"         : "<path to file with high LD regions>" }
 ```

-If the CLI is run locally you should provide the full path to the directories.
+If the CLI is run locally the user should provide the full path to file and directories.
+If no high LD file is provided or if the path is wrong, the library will use the one it has by default.

 ### Pipeline Steps